-San Miguel offers many beautiful hotels (my favourite places are listed below).
+San Miguel offers many beautiful hotels.
+My favourites below.
 There is also a great selection of houses and apartments to rent.
-If you decide to go with a house ensure it’s close to the centre of town for your convenience.
+If you decide to go with a house ensure it’s close to the center of town for your convenience.
 Anything within a 20 minute walk to El Jardín is ideal.

-Hanks - popular ex-pat drinking hole.
-Full of characters.
+Hanks: A popular ex-pat drinking hole.
+Full of characters

-La Azotea - casual rooftop bar in the centre of town.
+La Azotea: Casual rooftop bar in the center of town

 List 3 interesting places that tourists wouldn’t know about.

-Fabricia La Aurora - a five minute drive from town and is a beautiful art and design centre housed in a former textile factory from the turn of the century.
+Fabricia La Aurora is a five minute drive from town and is a beautiful art and design center housed in a former textile factory from the turn of the century.
 Among old textile machines and hydraulic turbines you may find artists busy at work in their studios as well as the most attractive aspect, the studio galleries.

-Escondido Place - there are several outdoor pools, but the showpiece is the series of techados (bathing houses with bóveda ceilings) where you can refresh your body and elevate your spirit.
+Escondido Place: There are several outdoor pools, but the showpiece is the series of techados (bathing houses with bóveda ceilings) where you can refresh your body and elevate your spirit.
 After floating freely in the waters which are rich in lithium you'll emerge groggy but soothed.
+Best spots for families:

-The Tonala Street Market - created twice a week (Thursdays and Sundays) by literally thousands of vendors and artisan craftsmen from the surrounding mountains, who set up a small village of market tables to sell their wares.
+The Tonala street market is created twice a week (Thursdays and Sundays) by literally thousands of vendors and artisan craftsmen from the surrounding mountains, who set up a small village of market tables to sell their wares.

-The Mayan Baths - sanctuary of 101º natural thermal mineral water.
+The Mayan Baths is a sanctuary of 101º natural thermal mineral water.
 You can swim through underground quartz and crystal grottos to outside pools, to where from high on a hill you gaze can at the vast Laja River Valley and the majestic Sierra Madre Mountains.

 Are there any get away nearby places to enjoy for the weekend?